nheron/droolsonboarding/gettingStarted/lesson_2__binding.md

 ## Summary
 In lesson 1, we learned the dynamic of the rule engine : how and when are the rules fired.
-In the current lesson, we started to link together conditions between facts and how to modify
+In the current lesson, we started to link together conditions between facts and how to interact with the facts in the rule execution.
+In the next lesson, we will see how to express more complex constraints.